AndyMac124/Reversi/README.md

-## Reversi

-[Reversi](https://en.wikipedia.org/wiki/Reversi) is a traditional game played on an 8x8 board.

-There are two players, black and white, who take turns placing disks on the board.

-The first two moves for each player involve placing a disk in one of the four central squares of the board.
-For these two moves, no captures are made.
-(We're doing the original 1883 rules.)
-Programming hint: after these moves, there are four pieces on the board.

-For all subsequent moves, a move is valid if it captures at least one piece.
-(See the examples on the wikipedia page, or try playing it online.)
-Note that captures can be horizontal, vertical, or diagonal, and a move might capture pieces on multiple axes.

-If a player has no valid moves, their turn is skipped.

-If neither player has a valid move, the game ends and the player with the most pieces on the board wins.

 ## Running the code

 This repository is set up so that the code can be run either using `scala-cli` or `sbt`